“Promoting Kindness and Preventing Cruelty to Animals”

 Volunteers and employees do outreach programs for members of the community who have animals that appear to be ill cared for, or that are not spayed or neutered and continue to have unwanted puppies or kittens.
 Saga representatives inform these members of the community that their animal can be brought to the Saga Humane Society for low cost or subsidized veterinary treatment and surgery.
 Another important way we achieve our goal of education is by example.
 By adopting out healthy, vaccinated, altered (spayed or neutered) animals, many in the community can see how well a dog who receives minimal preventative care looks and behaves.
 It is obvious that a playful, strong, happy, shiny coated animal is preferable to a sickly, scruffy animal full of scars from fighting in the streets!

-Saga Humane Society is governed by a volunteer board of directors made up of eight residents of San Pedro:
+Saga Humane Society is governed by a volunteer board of directors made up of residents and non-residents of San Pedro:

-Dr. Donald Tummons – Director of International Veterinary Medicine
+Dr. Heather McGowan – President, Director of Humane Education/International Veterinary Medicine

-Our work is performed by a small dedicated staff and a large number of volunteers.
-We, at Saga, can always use a helping hand and always appreciate the generosity of visitors.
-We are a non-profit organization with 501 ( c ) (3) tax exempt status in the United States.
-Check out the animals we have for adoption or some of our success stories on other areas of this site.
+Their work is performed by a small dedicated staff and a large number of volunteers.
+They, at Saga, can always use a helping hand and always appreciate the generosity of visitors.
+They are a non-profit organization with 501 ( c ) (3) tax exempt status in the United States.
+Check out the animals they have for adoption or some of their success stories on their website.

-The animals and everyone else here at Saga thank you for your interest, and we always look forward to seeing or hearing from you!
+The animals and everyone else over at Saga thank you for your interest, and always look forward to seeing or hearing from you!